AntJanus/WebDevelopment.META/Book/3-Getting Employed/4-freelance-world.md

 1. Design - Every freelance web developer I know has at least basics of design.
 This means that they can create a polished UI for a client's needs; however, it doesn't mean that you should have to be a UI design expert that can build the next generation communication web application for a watch.
 2. Development - This one is a given but it also means front-end as well as back-end.
 There will be clients that will need one or the other, but some will want both, not knowing there is a difference! :) Make sure you know enough of both to build a solid website
 3. SEO - or Search Engine Optimization is the black magic of making a website "pop" in the ranking of a search engine (basically, google).
 This is an effort worth an entire agency over the course of many months or even years so you can't possibly do this alone unless it's the only thing to do.
-You'll need to inform your client of that; however, there are things you *can* do as a developer: have clean markup, present all of your contents so that it's search engine legible, use the proper SEO tags (like using the correct `h1` for headings), and generate a sitemap without any dead pages (get rid of dead pages too).
+You'll need to inform your client of that; however, there are things you *can* do as a developer: have clean markup, present all of your contents so that it's search engine legible, use the proper SEO tags (like using the correct `h1` for headings), and generate a sitemap without any dead pages (get rid of dead pages, too).
 These few things won't put your client on the map but when they do approach an SEO company, the company won't have to make an extensive list of things that need to change on the back-end, development side.
 4. IT/Hosting - many clients maybe unfamiliar with the concept of "hosting" a website.
 You may be called on to recommend a hosting company and to even setup your final product there.
 Make sure you familiarize yourself with website migrations, hosting, and linux for this task.
 5. Error/Support - You may be thinking that once you're done with a site, you hand it off and don't have to think about it again but client's may not see things the same way.
 Every developer will create bugs that's why it's easier to say that clients pay you for time to build a website, not for the actual final product.
 Make sure you know how to debug, fix, and support your product.